xgfone/go-apiserver/README.md

 	// New an entrypoint based on HTTP. ep := entrypoint.NewEntryPoint("entrypoint_name", *addr, router)
+	if err := ep.Init(); err != nil {
+		fmt.Println(err)
+		return
+	}

 	// Initialize the certificate.
 	if *keyFile != "" && *certFile != "" {
-		// Use the certificate manager to manage all the certificates. certManager := tlscert.NewCertManager("tlsgroup")

 		// Use the file provider to monitor the change of the certificate files.
 		// When the certificate files have changed, it will be reloaded. tlsFileProvider := tlscert.NewFileProvider("tlsfiles", time.Second*10)
 		tlsFileProvider.AddCertFile("tlsfile", *keyFile, *certFile)

-		// Use the provider manager to manage all the certificate providers. tlsProviderManager := tlscert.NewProviderManager(certManager)
+		// Use the provider manager to manage all the certificate providers,
+		// and update the certificate into the entrypoint when it has changed. tlsProviderManager := tlscert.NewProviderManager(ep)
 		tlsProviderManager.AddProvider(tlsFileProvider)
 		tlsProviderManager.Start(context.Background())

-		// Set the TLS configuration of the entrypoint. ep.TLSConfig = certManager.TLSConfig()
+		// Update the TLS configuration of the entrypoint. ep.SetTLSConfig(new(tls.Config), *forceTLS)
-		ep.ForceTLS = *forceTLS
-	}

-	// Initialize the entrypoint.
-	if err := ep.Init(); err != nil {
-		fmt.Println(err)
-		return
 	}

 	// Start the HTTP server.